localstack/docs/content/en/user-guide/tools/localstack-sdk/java/index.md

 Both these features have a client that can be instantiated from the `cloud.localstack.sdk.chaos` and `cloud.localstack.sdk.pods` package, respectively.

-The clients build requests by using the [builder pattern](https://en.wikipedia.org/wiki/Builder_pattern).
+The clients accept requests built by using the [builder pattern](https://en.wikipedia.org/wiki/Builder_pattern).
-For instance, let us imagine the case in which we want to add a fault rule for S3 on the `us-east-1` region.
+For instance, let us imagine the case in which you want to add a fault rule for S3 on the `us-east-1` region.
 You first need to use the `FaultRuleRequest` class to build a fault rule request.
 Then, you need to pass such a request object to the `addFaultRules` method of a created `ChaosClient`.